MuhammedAlajam/ConsultationsAppFrontend/README.md

 # Consultation app

-A new Flutter project for university project.
+A new Flutter application for a university project.